Getting married in Dumfries and Galloway

 - If you wish to pay the fees for your marriage or civil partnership booking, you can do so online via our payment portal.
-Full details on how to pay your fees online will be emailed to you once you have submitted your M10 forms.
+Full details on how to pay your fees online will be emailed to you once you have submitted your M10 or CP10 forms.
 If you wish to pay by telephone you reach us on 030 33 33 3004.
 Our staff will be able to take your payment over the telephone by debit or credit card Monday to Friday between 9am and 4pm.

-- If you have previously submitted documents as part of your application, these will be returned to you when you attend to be married.
-If you have cancelled your marriage plans, your documents will automatically be returned you.
-Please note we cannot provide timescales on when you will receive your documents as we are working through these in order of date of ceremony.
+- If you have previously submitted documents as part of your application, these will be returned to you when you attend to be married or enter into a civil partnership.
+If you have cancelled your marriage or civil partnership plans, your documents will automatically be returned you.

-- If you are required to attend the registration office to submit a passport or collect a Schedule for a ceremony, you will be required to wear a face covering unless you are exempt.
+- If you are required to attend the registration office to submit a passport or collect a Schedule for a ceremony, this will be detailed in the email or letter from the Registrar.

 - The postal address to send your marriage or civil partnership application is, Gretna Registration Office, Central Avenue, Gretna DG16 5AQ